nodemailer/nodemailer-web/content/plugins/create.md

 - **data** is the mail data object that is passed to the **sendMail()** method
 - **message** is the MimeNode object of the message.
 This is available for the 'stream' step and for the transport but not for 'compile'.
-- **resolveContent** is a helper function for converting Nodemailer compatible stream objects into Strings or Buffers
+- **resolveContent** is a helper function for converting Nodemailer PRO compatible stream objects into Strings or Buffers

 ### resolveContent()

-If your plugin needs to get the full value of a param, for example the String value for the **html** content, you can use **resolveContent()** to convert Nodemailer compatible content objects to Strings or Buffers.
+If your plugin needs to get the full value of a param, for example the String value for the **html** content, you can use **resolveContent()** to convert Nodemailer PRO compatible content objects to Strings or Buffers.

 ```javascript
 mail.resolveContent(obj, key, callback)